 The temple itself is not very big so you can explore it quite quickly – it was founded by Shingon Buddhism founder Kobo Daishi during the Heian era as Buddhism spread across Japan.
 The large bell tower that faces the bay is an original structure built in 1642, while the main building was rebuilt in 1685.

-If you are there in spring, there is a row of sakura trees just in front of the entrance which turned out to be my favourite thing here in Tomonoura.
-Sit under the shade of the trees and have sakura petals fall in your hair while you take in the view – no one else was there when I visited so I had freshly fallen, uncrushed pink petals that felt so soft in my hand.
+If you are there in spring like I was, there is a row of sakura trees just in front of the entrance which turned out to be my favourite thing here in Tomonoura.
+Sit under the shade of the trees and have sakura petals fall in your hair while you take in the view – no one else was there when I visited so it was just me and freshly fallen, uncrushed pink petals that felt so soft in my hand.
 I tried tossing them into the wind to reenact some romantic music video – let’s just say that works better when you have additional hands to help :P

-For an even more spectacular view, head through the graveyard to the back of Ioji temple and climb up the stairs through the wooded area to Taishiden 太子殿, a small platform high up on the hill side marked by a little red tower.
-The sign claims it that the climb takes just 15 minutes, but perhaps only if you are an avid stairmaster.
+For an even more spectacular view, head through the graveyard to the back of Ioji temple and climb up the stairs through the wooded area to Taishiden 太子殿, a small platform high up on the hillside marked by a little red tower.
+The sign claims it that the climb takes just 15 minutes, but perhaps only if you are an avid Stairmaster.
 I counted 614 steps that wind their way up the slope through a thicket of trees, but you do get a magnificent view from high up that you are unlikely to find elsewhere in this area.
-I was winded by the time I made it up, but the tranquility and the view was definitely worth all the effort!
+I was winded by the time I made it up, but the tranquillity and the view were definitely worth all the effort!